2025 Best Blood Pressure Monitors Buyers Guide

 If you're one of the 116 million Americans with high blood pressure or hypertension, twice-daily blood pressure readings can clue you in to trends over time—data that could help you prevent complications like a heart attack or stroke.1,2

 To make sure we recommended a sensitive, accurate, and easy-to-use blood pressure monitor, we educated ourselves about blood pressure measurement technology, read hundreds of user reviews across the web, and talked with our very own nurse advisor, Sally Russell, MN, CMSRN, CNE.
-Our verdict: the best, most accurate blood pressure monitor of 2024is the Omron Platinum.
+Our verdict: the best, most accurate blood pressure monitor of 2025 is the Omron Platinum.

 Like all of the blood pressure monitors on our list, the Omron Platinum is clinically accurate and offers easy-to-understand results.
 But its stand-out feature is unlimited storage through a mobile app.
 Other monitors store around 100 readings, which makes it less convenient for you to track long-term trends.